digipost/digipost-useragreements-api-client-java/docs/_v2_x/3_bank-account-numbers.md

 accountsResponse.map(UserId::serialize).forEach(this::persistAccountNumber);

-// Lastly, get the instant when you are allowed to do the request again, and
+// Lastly, get the duration you must wait before you are allowed to do the request
-// ensure that this
+// again, and ensure that any subsequent request does not happen before.
-Instant nextAllowedRequest = accountsResponse.getNestAllowedRequestTime();
+Duration delay = accountsResponse.getDelayUntilNextAllowedRequest();

 ...